 You may not need technology to help you, particularly at first, but each person is different.
-For example, do you need a device to switch off the cooker if you forget, or is it just as effective to paste a clear reminder nearby, which will encourage you to carry on doing things like cooking for yourself?
+For example, do you need a device to switch off the cooker if you forget, or is it just as effective to put a clear reminder nearby?
+Do what you need to encourage you to carry on doing the things you like.

 'I use my mobile phone reminders all the time.
 It really helps.'
-Person with dementia